esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 Morphometric or volumetric data is just one type of derived data.
 Radmiomics is another.
+Radiomics is the study of the mathematical qualities of areas of images, for example the entropy or kurtosis.
+Similar analyses have been applied to pathology and called pathomics.
+Some might summarize radiomics and pathomics as advanced texture analysis applied to medical imaging.
+Others would argue that these fields include a larger variety of data, indeed potentially any quatitiate data, than are normally used in texture analysis.
-Radiomics is the study of the mathematic qualities of areas of images, for example the entropy or kurtosis.
-Typically we want to segment and/or mask an image down to the area we care about, then apply some code to derive radiomic features.
+Whatever data we decide to derive we typically we want to segment and/or mask an image down to the area we care about, then apply some code to derive radiomic (or pathomic) features.
 While we could write the code ourselves, it's better to use a known package for reproducibility.
 To be truly reproducible in the future we should also think about the standards of the International Bio-imaging Stanstards Initiative [IBSI](https://theibsi.github.io/).
 Below is a table of open* libaries:

 |        | `mirp`    | `pyradiomics`        | `LIFEx`           |`radiomics`           |